midl-xyz/midl-js/apps/docs/midl/guides/interact-contract.md

 THE DOCUMENTATION IS OUTDATED AND MAY NOT REFLECT THE CURRENT STATE OF THE PROJECT.
 :::

 Writing to a contract is a common operation in a dApp.
-This guide will show you how to write to a contract using MIDL Protocol.
-Writing a contract in MIDL requires the BTC transaction to cover the fees and the EVM transaction to interact with the contract.
+This guide demonstrates how to write to a contract using MIDL protocol with a web application.

+Additionally, you may write to contract using midl-xyz/hardhat-deploy.
+You can read more about it [here](./deploy-contract.md)

+Writing a contract in MIDL requires a BTC transaction to cover the fees, transfer assets required for transaction execution and to form EVM transaction to interact with the contract.
 You can read more about it [here](../how-it-works.md).

 The example below is available in the [examples](https://github.com/midl-xyz/midl-js/tree/main/apps/docs/examples).